BOYS AND GIRLS TENNIS

 1. Schedules: All schools must play matches on dates scheduled by Section XI.
 For varsity postponements, the next available date policy must be followed.

-2. Match Time: Matches will start by 4:00 PM or earlier and no later than 20 minutes after the visiting team arrives (10-minute warm-up included in 20 minutes).
+2. Match Time: Matches will start no later than 20 minutes after the visiting team arrives (10-minute warm-up included in 20 minutes).
 Schools with only four courts should try to start matches as early as possible. (revised 8/24/05)

 One can of balls (recommended USTA yellow) must be provided by the home school per match.